Philippe Gosselin: Political career

 In parliament, Gosselin serves on the Committee on Legal Affairs.
 In addition to his committee assignments, he is a member of the French-South African Parliamentary Friendship Group and the French-Spanish Parliamentary Friendship Group.
+He is also part of the French delegation to the Franco-German Parliamentary Assembly.

-Following Christian Jacob's election as LR chairman, Gosselin announced her candidacy to succeed him as leader of the party's parliamentary group.
+Following Christian Jacob's election as LR chairman, Gosselin announced his candidacy to succeed him as leader of the party's parliamentary group.
 In an internal vote in November 2019, he eventually came in last out of six candidates; the position went to Damien Abad instead.

+Since 2022, Gosselin has also been one of six National Assembly members who serve as judges of the Cour de Justice de la République (CJR).

 Political positions

 In the Republicans’ 2016 presidential primaries, Gosselin endorsed Hervé Mariton as the party's candidate for the office of President of France.
 In the party's 2017 leadership election, he later supported Laurent Wauquiez.

 In July 2019, Gosselin voted against the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 In 2021, Gosselin opposed a bill to modify the first article of the constitution and add that France “guarantees the preservation of the environment and of biological diversity, and fights against climate change.”

+Ahead of the Republicans’ 2022 convention, Gosselin endorsed Bruno Retailleau as the party’s chairman.